Superformula/cloud-backend-test/README.md

 -   [Docker](https://www.docker.com/get-started)
 -   [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-Be sure your ports 8000 and 3000 are available and navigate to [solution/server](./solution/server) in your command line and execute the following commands to setup the environment:
+Be sure your ports 8000 and 3000 are available and navigate to [solution/server](./solution/server) in your command line and execute the following commands to set up the environment:

 ```
 docker run -d --name ddb -p 8000:8000 amazon/dynamodb-local